 Her research explores geospatial city surveillance and resilience measures in Belfast and the City of London.
 In her research she developed a methodology for simulating data and scripting parameters to analyse city performance.

-Samantha joined Space Syntax as a Consultant in April 2020.
-She has recently worked on projects in New Zealand, London, Dublin and Glasgow that involve spatial modelling, movement and urban analysis.
+Samantha joined Space Syntax as a Consultant in April 2020 and became a Senior Consultant in 2022.
+She has worked on projects in New Zealand, London, Dublin and Glasgow that involve spatial modelling, movement and urban analysis.
 She has previously worked as an Architectural Assistant and Technical Designer.

 2013 Team third prize win in the American Institute of Architects UK and British Institute of Interior Design student design charrette

 2013 Student projects featured in the Architects’ Journal.

 2019 MSc Space Syntax: Architecture and Cities at The Bartlett, University College London

 2014 BA(Hons) Interior Architecture and Design at the Canterbury School of Architecture, UCA.